 VEXcode 123 is the block-based programming software that you and your students can use to code the 123 Robot.
 VEXcode 123 can be downloaded and installed on a device, or run through a browser.
 To install VEXcode 123, or access the browser link, visit the VEXcode download page.
 Then, select the button that matches your device, (or the browser option), and download the app.

-You can also learn more about how to install or access VEXcode 123 on your device in the Setting Up VEXcode 123 Knowledge Base article.
+You can also learn more about how to install or access VEXcode 123 on your device in the Setting Up VEXcode 123 VEX Library article.

 Download the VEX Classroom App